Notes on migrating a Bluesky account

 error: request failed: Get "https://cordyceps.us-west.host.bsky.network/xrpc/com.atproto.sync.getBlob?cid=bafkreiet7zkowtbwaz7s3fdneuyrqbegv45uidbzvzre33su5j3xsq5w24&did=did%3Aplc%3A3zxgigfubnv4f47ftmqdsbal": GET https://cordyceps.us-west.host.bsky.network/xrpc/com.atproto.sync.getBlob?cid=bafkreiet7zkowtbwaz7s3fdneuyrqbegv45uidbzvzre33su5j3xsq5w24&did=did%3Aplc%3A3zxgigfubnv4f47ftmqdsbal giving up after 1 attempt(s): context deadline exceeded (Client.Timeout exceeded while awaiting headers)

-Thankfully this command is repeatable and will skip already downloaded blobs found on disk.
-It proceeded to the end in the second attempt:
+Thankfully, this command is repeatable and will skip already-downloaded blobs found on disk.
+It proceeded to the end on the second attempt:

 $ goat blob export fry69.dev